- Organised group and school visits

 There are two circular routes with coloured waymarks and numbered posts which start from the Nature Reserve car park:

 the Heron Trail is 3.2km (2 miles) and goes past lakes, through woodland and along the river bank.
-It has two bird hides to view the water birds.
+It has three bird hides to view the water birds.

 the Meadow Trail is 2.4km (1.5 miles) and goes through meadows and around lakes.
 It is especially good for wildflowers in spring and summer and dragonflies on sunny days.